"Stronger together" and "One for all"

 In addition, there are also programs for institutional memberships of universities or their libraries with publishers in order to reduce the costs of Open Access publications or to take them over completely and handle them centrally.

-• The University of Münster has signed a contract with Cogitatio Press: until the end of 2023, members of the University can publish free of charge in the publisher's four journals – "Media and Communication", "Politics and Governance", "Social Inclusion" and "Urban Planning".
+- The University of Münster has signed a contract with Cogitatio Press: since 2022, members of the University can publish free of charge in the publisher's four journals – "Media and Communication", "Politics and Governance", "Social Inclusion" and "Urban Planning".